MartinThoma/MartinThoma.github.io/_posts/2012-07-24-plotting-graphs-with-pgfplots-latex-and-tikz.md

 The complete source is in the <a href='../images/2012/07/birthday-paradox.zip'>Birthday Paradox Archive</a>.

 <h2>Result</h2>
-{% caption align="aligncenter" width="500" caption="Plot of the birthday paradox" url="../images/2012/07/birthday-paradox.png" alt="Plot of the birthday paradox" title="Plot of the birthday paradox" height="264" class="size-full wp-image-34821" %}
+{% caption align="aligncenter" width="500" caption="Plot of the birthday paradox" url="../images/2012/07/birthday-paradox.png" alt="Plot of the birthday paradox"  height="264" class="size-full wp-image-34821" %}

 <h2>LaTeX-Code</h2>
 The following LaTeX-Code used TikZ and PGFplots: